 The administration interface allows you to copy nodes (pages).
 Please note that when you make copies, the information will be duplicated.
-This means that if you edit the original node, the copy will not be updated and vice versa.
+This means that if you edit the original node, the copy will not be updated and if you edit the copy, the original will not be changed.
 The following text explains how you can copy a single node from one location to another.